maxakuru/WBlinds/README.md

 Where `pos`, `speed` are percentages and `accel` is Hz.

 ## TODO
+- [ ] Parameterize pins
+- [ ] Saving settings to SPIFFS
+- [ ] Dashboard for configuration at runtime
 - [ ] AP wifi setup
 - [ ] Servo brake & relay for minimizing power consumption
 - [ ] Add schematic, PCB